Malcolm Smith (American politician): Criminal trial and conviction

 On April 2, 2013, Smith was arrested by the FBI on federal corruption charges.

 Smith's trial, along with the trial of co-defendants Dan Halloran, Joseph J. Savino, Vincent Tabone, and Joseph Desmaret, began in the Federal Court in White Plains, New York, on June 1, 2014.
 Shortly after the trial started, it became known that some conversations that had been secretly recorded and could be used as evidence were in Yiddish, and that prosecutors had not given those recordings to the defense.
 The Yiddish amounted to more than 28 hours on the recordings, which would have taken weeks to translate, transcribe, and analyze.
 This would have pushed what would have been a two-week trial well into July.
 After four of the jurors contended a longer trial would interfere with work and child care, Smith and some of the defendants were granted a mistrial on June 17, 2014.
-Halloran did not request a mistrial, and was convicted of the charges against him.

 At Smith's second trial, he was convicted on February 5, 2015, of all the corruption charges he faced.
 Those charges included conspiracy, wire fraud, travel act bribery, and extortion.
 The jury deliberated only briefly before returning with the guilty verdict.
 On July 1, 2015, Judge Kenneth M. Karas sentenced Smith to seven years in prison.

 As of July 2019, Smith was incarcerated at the federal penitentiary in Lewisburg, Pennsylvania.
 The Bureau of Prisons' Inmate Locator lists Smith's status as "Released" as of October 22, 2021.